robertxluo/angular-forms-demo/README.md

 # Angular Forms

 Angular has two ways to implement forms, template-driven forms and reactive forms.
+This application showcases both of these forms for learning purposes.

 ## Template-driven Forms